Vaesea/HaxeTux-Old/README.md

-# HaxeTux
+# HaxeTux Old
-Recreation of SuperTux 0.0.6 using HaxeFlixel.
+Old version of a recreation of SuperTux 0.0.6 using HaxeFlixel.
 If the license is wrong, please let me know!
 (I don't know whether I'm supposed to use GPL V2 or GPL V3 for this)

+If you want to see the new one, there should be a HaxeTux-New repository soon with stuff in it coming later.
+The reason why I've decided to do this is because the code is getting too "overwhelming" (it's terrible, ESPECIALLY playstate.hx) and i can't seem to finish making a power-up thing because I'm kind of dumb.

 ## Things that won't be recreated here
 * Lives